canutdca/documents-list/README.md

 ### High Priority

-- [ ] Offline support
-- [ ] Box notification system
-- [ ] Relative date formatting (e.g. "1 day ago")
+- Ensure 100% test coverage
+- More E2E tests

 ### Medium Priority

-- [ ] Create a custom component library for each UI element
+- Create a custom component library for each UI element: modals, buttons, texts, inputs...
-- [ ] Improve separation of concerns in the codebase
+- Improve separation of concerns in the codebase
-- [ ] Refactor large WebComponents into smaller, more focused components
+- Refactor large WebComponents into smaller, more focused components

 ### Low Priority

-- [ ] Dark mode support
+- Dark mode support

 ## License